-Task 1: Evaluate and document local NPS project progress toward approved PIP goals Total 2015-17 Planned Planned Outputs Quantity Quantity Status/Actual Outputs to Date Approved annual and final project reports.
-Approximately 30 annual reports and 5 final project reports will be completed, annually 150 annual and 25 final reports 105 On Schedule: As applicable, all the annual and final project reports for the projects listed in Appendices B and C have been completed and entered in the GRTS.
+Task 1: Evaluate and document local NPS project progress toward approved PIP goals Total 2015-18 Planned Planned Outputs Quantity Quantity Status/Actual Outputs to Date Approved annual and final project reports.
+Approximately 30 annual reports and 5 final project reports will be completed, annually 150 annual and 25 final reports 25-30 annual reports/year and 5-10 final reports/year On Schedule: All the annual or final project reports for the projects listed in Appendices B and C have been completed and entered in the GRTS.
 Final water quality reports for completed watershed projects that describe progress towards beneficial use and/or pollutant load reduction goals.
-3-5 final water quality reports, annually, for inclusion in the final project reports 25 15 On Schedule: When applicable, the final reports submitted at the end of a project include a final water quality report.
-Table 5 in Section VII lists the projects that submitted final reports.
+3-5 final water quality reports, annually, for inclusion in the final project reports 25 4-6 final water quality reports/year On Schedule: The final reports submitted for watershed projects include a final water quality report.
+Table 6 in Section VII lists all the projects that submitted final reports, including the watershed projects that include a water quality report.
 Estimated annual pollutant load reductions (based on modeled results) associated with applied BMP within the watershed and support project areas.
-Estimated annual load reductions for nitrogen and phosphorus are 100,000 pounds and 50,000 pounds, respectively 500,000 pounds of nitrogen & 250,000 pounds of phosphorus Reductions of 100,000 lbs. of N & 50,000 lbs. of P annually Behind Schedule: The cumulative nitrogen and phosphorus load reductions reported in the GRTS for 2017 are 54,511 and 26,470 pounds, respectively.
-Annual updates to the GRTS, including estimated pollutant load reductions and applied BMPs per applicable project 5 updates Annual GRTS Updates Ongoing: GRTS has been updated for 2017.

-Task 2: Identify additional modeling options and/or improvements to generate better pollutant load reduction estimates.

-Total Planned 2015-17 Planned Outputs Quantity Quantity Status/Actual Outputs to Date Additional BMP efficiency coefficients that will expand the STEPL modeling capabilities to more fully account for the pollutant load reductions for a broader range of applied BMPs 5-10 new BMP efficiency coefficients NA Complete: The developers of STEPL have incorporated the necessary BMP efficiency coefficients.
+Estimated annual load reductions for nitrogen and phosphorus are 100,000 pounds and 50,000 pounds, respectively 500,000 pounds of nitrogen & 250,000 pounds of phosphorus Reductions of 100,000 lbs. of N & 50,000 lbs. of P annually Behind Schedule: The estimated cumulative nitrogen and phosphorus load reductions reported in the GRTS for 2018 are 50,488 and 15,255 pounds, respectively.
+Annual updates to the GRTS, including estimated pollutant load reductions and applied BMPs per applicable project 5 updates Annual GRTS Updates Ongoing: GRTS has been updated for 2018.
+Task 2: Identify addition load reduction estimates al modeling of ptions and/o r improvements to generate better pollutant Total 2015-18 Planned Planned Outputs Quantity Quantity Status/Actual Outputs to Date Additional BMP efficiency coefficients that will expand the STEPL modeling capabilities to more fully account for the pollutant load reductions for a broader range of applied BMPs 5-10 new BMP efficiency coefficients NA Complete: The developers of STEPL have incorporated the necessary BMP efficiency coefficients.
 Pilot modeling process (i.e., AnnAGNPS, Decision Support Tool) to evaluate the feasibility to efficiently and accurately estimate pre- and-post BMP load reductions on small acreages to accommodate a performance-based cost share system 1 pilot project NA Complete: The continued development and use of the PTMApp should fulfill the intent of this task.
-LiDAR-based Decision Support Tools for estimating load reductions in priority areas in the James and Wild Rice River Basins 2 Decision Support Tools 2 Basin Decision Support Tools On Schedule: The Wild Rice Basin Decision Support Tool is complete and the PTMApp for the James River Basin is complete.
+LiDAR-based Decision Support Tools for estimating load reductions in priority areas in the James and Wild Rice River Basins 2 Decision Support Tools 1 Basin Decision Support Tool & 2 PTMApp models Revised/On Schedule: The PTMApp and Decision Support Tool for the Wild Rice Basin re complete and the PTMApp for the James River Basin is complete.
 Several other watersheds in the Red River Basin are also scheduled for PTMApp development in 2018-2020.
+PTMApp will replace the Decision Support Tool for establishing priorities within NPS project areas.